 Besides sharing with your residents, encourage them to share their questions and problems via social media.

 Property management social media is a great way to connect with your residents, so let them know they can contact you there.
 Do make sure you answer their questions regularly.
 Another way to engage with your residents is by asking them for feedback.

 Offer them the ability to share ideas, ask them what changes they would like to see at the property, or let them rate the facilities in the building.
 This provides them the feeling they’re participating and their opinion matters.

 Your social media profile provides a platform where residents can look for daily life tips or suggestions.
 Offer restaurant tips, design or cooking ideas, and local deals at stores in the neighborhood.
-Not only will this keep them more engaged to the platform, but they will also be more likely to share tips of their own.
+Not only will this keep them more engaged with the platform, but they will also be more likely to share their own tips.

 Your platforms can also be used to promote events happening at your property.
 Share details about these events and ask who’s coming.
 In the same way, you can advertise local community events that are happening in the area, such as farmer’s markets or movie nights.